 The 2-phosphoglycerate molecule undergoes dehydration to form phosphoenolpyruvate.
 The dehydration reaction is catalysed by the enolase enzyme.

 In this final step, phosphoenolpyruvate is converted into pyruvate.
 It involved breaking of high energy enol pyruvate bond.
 The energy used in this reaction is used to phosphorylate another molecule of ADP to ATP.

 With this reaction, the process of glycolysis is completed with two molecules of ATP, NADH2, and pyruvate as end products.

 It is also an example of enzyme catalysed reactions during carbohydrate metabolism.
 In the presence of oxygen, the pyruvate molecules generated by the process of glycolysis are further oxidized via the oxidative decarboxylation reaction.
 This reaction takes place within the mitochondria of the cells.

-During this reaction, one carbon is removed from pyruvate molecule and is released in the form of carbon dioxide.
-As a result, the pyruvate gets converted into acetyl CoA with incorporation of CoA.
+During this reaction, one carbon is removed from the pyruvate molecule and is released in the form of carbon dioxide.
+As a result, the pyruvate gets converted into acetyl CoA with the incorporation of CoA.
 During this reaction, a molecule of NAD+ is also reduced to NADH2.

 Tricarboxylic Acid Cycle

 It is the final process for the oxidation of any molecule that enters the cells.
 Carbohydrates, fatty acids, amino acids, etc. eventually pass through this cyclic process to complete their oxidation.
 It is the process at which different metabolic processes converge.